knaw-huc/browser-base-react/README.md

 ## Usage

-The plugin comes with a `BrowserBase` component and multiple facet components.
+The plugin comes with a `BrowserBase` component or the individual `Search` and `Detail` components and multiple facet components.

 ### `BrowserBase`